ticketmaster-api-staging/ticketmaster-api-staging.github.io/products-and-docs/sdks/presence-sdk/index.md

 }
 {% endhighlight %}

 Step 9.
-Call the configurePresenceSDK(), launchPresenceSDK() and configureExperienceSDK() methods in the activity class onCreate() method.
+Call the configurePresenceSDK() and configureExperienceSDK() methods in the activity class onCreate() method.

 {% highlight java %}
 @Override